excentis/ByteBlower_dashboard2/README.md

 ```
 npm start will set NODE_ENV to production and run the server

-before npm start a hook will be exececuted named 'prestart' this will install all packages and create the build environment.
+before npm start a hook will be executed named 'prestart' this will install all packages and create the build environment.

 # Using the project
 ## updating dashboards